 Born on the island of Cuttyhunk (off the coast of New Bedford) as the free-born son of a formerly enslaved West African and a free Native American woman, Cuffe became one of the wealthiest men of color in the nation, rising to national repute, even becoming one of the first black men to have a formal meeting with a U.S. President.
 Yet he struggled with the reality of the racial inequalities that have plagued America since its founding.
 Despite his successes, he was still stifled by segregationist and racist policies.
 Throughout his life Cuffe spoke out and worked for equality.

-This exhibit poses questions about society in Cuffe’s time which have relevance to today in a thought-provoking, dynamic experience developed to promote contemplation and discussion by visitors.
+This exhibition poses questions about society in Cuffe’s time which have relevance to today in a thought-provoking, dynamic experience developed to promote contemplation and discussion by visitors.